ahplummer/linkedin-comment-filter/README.md

 ### From Source

 1. Clone or download this repository
-2. Generate icon files by opening `generate-icons.html` in your browser and downloading all 8 PNG files:
-   - `icon16.png`, `icon32.png`, `icon48.png`, `icon128.png` (enabled state)
-   - `icon16_disabled.png`, `icon32_disabled.png`, `icon48_disabled.png`, `icon128_disabled.png` (disabled state)
-3. Save all PNG files in the extension directory
-4. Open Chrome and navigate to `chrome://extensions/`
+2. Open Chrome and navigate to `chrome://extensions/`
-5. Enable "Developer mode" in the top right corner
+3. Enable "Developer mode" in the top right corner
-6. Click "Load unpacked" and select the extension directory
+4. Click "Load unpacked" and select the extension directory
-7. The LinkedIn Comment Filter extension should now appear in your extensions list
+5. The LinkedIn Comment Filter extension should now appear in your extensions list

 ### Usage